 There is nothing subtle about efforts to piggyback.
 The national tourism slogan “100% Pure New Zealand” has become “100% Middle-earth”, while in the days leading up to the premiere Wellington will be ‘renamed’ as “Middle of Middle-earth”.

 It is all a huge contrast from the ‘Lord of the Rings’ experience.
 Back then, tourist operators felt “ambushed” by fans of the films, says Melissa Heath, owner of Southern Lakes Sightseeing, which specialises in ‘Lord of the Rings’ location tours.
 “I don’t think anyone in New Zealand was ready for it.”

 Britain has been a destination for over a hundred international film and television productions over the past decade.
 The filming of ‘Harry Potter’ and ‘Sherlock Holmes’ had a surge of tourists as a result.
 Films such as ‘Braveheart’ resulted in a 300% increase of tourism a year after its release in cinemas and the release of the film “Troy” resulted in a 72% increase for tourism in Turkey.

-Film induced tourism and destination branding is one of the fastest growing sectors in tourism currently.
+Film-induced tourism and destination branding are one of the fastest growing sectors in tourism currently.
 However, there are some key issues that need to be considered before promoting a location for film productions and tourism.
-Applying responsible tourism practices, creating a film friendly environment in advance, through community participation and awareness campaigns, safety and security, service excellence and understanding the impact of destination branding to name but a few, especially in South Africa where film tourism is still a fairly unexplored concept.
+Applying responsible tourism practices, creating a film-friendly environment in advance, through community participation and awareness campaigns, safety and security, service excellence and understanding the impact of destination branding to name but a few, especially in South Africa where film tourism is still a fairly unexplored concept.

 For more information email firstname.lastname@example.org or visit www.etc-africa.com